Live streaming is one of the most engaging ways to connect with your audience.

 Since everything on YouTube is video-focused, there’s nothing else to compete with – unlike Facebook where businesses fight for the same screen space as your friends’ wedding photos and your mom’s adorable cat pics.

-This means there’s more chance of your content being discovered organically rather than that feeling you need to pay for adverts to get your content into people’s feeds.
+This means on YouTube there’s more chance of your content being discovered organically rather than that you needing to pay for adverts to get your content into people’s feeds.

 To conclude, who’s the winner?